Castro Brings Fire and Facts, Pummels Beto on Immigration

-Of the two dozen Democratic presidential candidates seeking the party’s nomination, former cabinet secretary Julián Castro has produced the most detailed platform on how he would shift the course of the nation’s immigration policies if elected.
-On Wednesday night, he demonstrated that no matter how sincere the emotional reaction to the immigration crisis at the U.S. southern border, sure-footed knowledge of the labyrinthine immigration system is potential a winner with a Democratic audience.
+Of the two dozen Democratic presidential candidates seeking the party’s nomination, former cabinet secretary Julián Castro produced the first—and the most detailed—platform on how he would shift the course of the nation’s immigration policies if elected.
+As fellow Democratic hopefuls kept their remarks on immigration almost entirely couched in their emotional reaction to the immigration crisis at the U.S. southern border, Castro demonstrated that sure-footed knowledge of the labyrinthine immigration system may be a potential winner with a Democratic audience.

+“If I were president today, I would sign an executive order that would get ride of Treump’s zero-tolerance policy, the ‘remain in Mexico’ policy, and the metering policy,” Castro said.
+“I would follow that up in my first thundered days with immigration reform that would honor asylum claims, that would put undocumented immigrants—as long as they haven’t committed a serious crime—on a path to citizenship, and then get to the root cause of the issue, which is we need a Marshall Plan for Honduras, and Guatemala and El Salvador so that people can find safety and opportunity at home instead of coming to the United States to seek it.”

+In contrast, the majority of the candidates who were asked what they would do on their first day in office to fix the immigration system leaned into the emotion of the issue, without grounding responses in concrete policy proposals.

 Castro, the former mayor of San Antonio, Texas, did not hide his own disgust with President Donald Trump’s immigration policies.